tdthuy-995/Python_Instacart/README.md

 Instacart operates through an app and has good sales already, but they would like to uncover more information about their sales patterns.
 The task was to perform EDA on some of their data in order to derive insights and to suggest strategies for better segmentation based on provided criteria.

 ## Data/ Source
-open-source data sets from Instacart:
+open-source data sets from 2017 accessed via Kaggle:
 - departments
 - products
 - orders